NamrahAkram2655/Eat-N-Spilt-App/README.md

 This React application allows users to manage a list of friends, display their information, and track balances associated with each friend.
 Users can add new friends, update existing balances, and interact with the app through `dynamic forms` and `components`.

 <h2>Features</h2>
-**Friend List:** Display a list of friends with their names, images, and balances.
+<b>Friend List:</b> Display a list of friends with their names, images, and balances.
-**Add Friend:** Add new friends to the list using the FriendForm component.
+<b>Add Friend:</b> Add new friends to the list using the FriendForm component.
-**Update Balance:** Update the balance associated with each friend using the SplitForm component.
+<b>Update Balance:</b> Update the balance associated with each friend using the SplitForm component.
-**Dynamic Forms:** Toggle forms for adding friends and updating balances.
+<b>Dynamic Forms:</b> Toggle forms for adding friends and updating balances.

 # Getting Started with Create React App